alan-turing-institute/data-training-for-bioscience/README.md

 - Masterclass 1: Introduction to Data Science and AI for senior researchers: https://github.com/carpentries-incubator/data-science-ai-senior-researchers
 - Masterclass 2: Managing Open and Reproducible Computational Projects: https://github.com/carpentries-incubator/managing-computational-projects

-Though developed under subtitles Masterclass 1 and 2, both the materials will be standalone and modular to encourage their use independent of each other.
+Though developed under subtitles Masterclass 1 and 2, both the materials will be standalone and modular to encourage their use independently of each other.

-*Please create [an issue](https://github.com/alan-turing-institute/data-training-for-bioscience/issues) to add any milestone or goals that are currently missing from the roadmap, or to suggest new features.*
+*Please create [an issue](https://github.com/alan-turing-institute/data-training-for-bioscience/issues) to add any milestones or goals that are currently missing from the roadmap, or to suggest new features.*

 📫 Contact
 ---

 This project is maintained by Malvika Sharan.
-For any organisation related queries or concerns, you can directly reach out to her by emailing [msharan@turing.ac.uk](mailto:msharan@turing.ac.uk).
+For any organisation-related queries or concerns, you can directly reach out to her by emailing [msharan@turing.ac.uk](mailto:msharan@turing.ac.uk).

 ♻️ License
 ---